 1990sIntegration of complex mathematics into trading strategies

-2000sAdvent of machine learning and in quantitative trading
+2000sAdvent of machine learning and AI in quantitative trading

 2010s – PresentHarnessing big data and high-frequency trading technologies